RivianNazareth185/Interrupt-Simulation/README.md

 printLog() – Prints all processed interrupts.

 # 2. Main

 This class:

-1.Creates an InterruptController object.
+Creates an InterruptController object.
-2.Starts the interrupt service routine handler.
+Starts the interrupt service routine handler.
-3.Randomly triggers interrupts from devices.
+Randomly triggers interrupts from devices.
-4.Displays the interrupt handling log after execution.
+Displays the interrupt handling log after execution.

 # How the Program Works
-1.Interrupts are randomly generated from devices.
+Interrupts are randomly generated from devices.
-2.If a device is unmasked, its interrupt is added to the queue.
+If a device is unmasked, its interrupt is added to the queue.
-3.The controller sorts the queue based on device priority.
+The controller sorts the queue based on device priority.
-4.A background thread processes interrupts one by one.
+A background thread processes interrupts one by one.
 Each handled interrupt is logged with timestamps.
 ## Output of the program